OBOAcademy/obook/docs/lesson/ontology-term-use.md

 See separate lesson on [Making term requests to existing ontologies]().

 <a name="iri"></a>
-## 8.Differences between IRIs, CURIEs, and labels
+## 8. Differences between IRIs, CURIEs, and labels

 #### URI
 A uniform resource identifier (URI) is a string of characters used to identify a name or a resource.